amills25/SQLHeroes/pseudocode.md

         -   One for each CRUD function

 1. Create a Connection to a local Database using PHP and view the database (using PHPMyAdmin)
+    -   Link to PHPMyAdmin
 2. The supplied superheroes.sql Database file contains create table and insert statements to get you started.
 (Do not modify the SQL file directly.
 Use CRUD operations to achieve CRUD)
+    -
 3. Decide on a minimum of four CRUD operations you wish to implement (at least one operation for Create, Read, Update, & Delete) - document this in your README.md
+    -   CREATE a new hero
+        -   POST in Postman
+    -   READ list of all heroes, names, and bio
+        -   GET in Postman
+    -   UPDATE an ability
+        -   PUT in Postman
+    -   DELETE an enemy
+        -   DELETE in Postman

 4. In addition to your four chosen CRUD operations, you should also display all superheroes as a list showing their Name and About Me info.
+    -